John Henry Weber

-John Henry Weber (1779-1859) was an American fur trader and explorer.
-He was active in the early years of the fur trade, exploring territory in the Rocky Mountains and areas in the current state of Utah.
+John Henry Weber (1779-1859) was an American fur trader and explorer active in the early years of the fur trade, exploring the Rocky Mountains and other areas in Utah.
 The Weber River, Weber State University, and Weber County, Utah were named after Weber.

 Early life

-John Henry Weber was born in the town of Altona, then ruled by the King of Denmark as the Duke of Holstein and now a borough of Hamburg in Germany.
-Weber immigrated in 1807 to the United States where he was hired by the United States Army Ordnance Department to keep records for the government-owned lead mines in Sainte Genevieve, Missouri.
+John Henry Weber was born in Altona, then ruled by the King of Denmark as the Duke of Holstein and now a borough of Hamburg in Germany.
+Weber immigrated to the United States in 1807, where he was hired by the United States Army Ordnance Department to keep records for the government-owned lead mines in Sainte Genevieve, Missouri.

 Into the Fur Trade

-Weber became acquainted with William Henry Ashley and Andrew Henry who conducted the beaver trade in the drainage of the Upper Missouri River.
+Weber became acquainted with William Henry Ashley and Andrew Henry who conducted the beaver trade in the drainage basin of the Upper Missouri River.
 He joined a Rocky Mountain Fur Company expedition which departed St. Louis, Missouri in the spring of 1822.
-Other trappers in this group included: Jim Bridger, David Jackson, Jedediah Smith, Thomas Fitzpatrick, Hugh Glass, James Clyman, Daniel T. Potts, and Milton Sublette.
+Other trappers in this group included Jim Bridger, David Jackson, Jedediah Smith, Thomas Fitzpatrick, Hugh Glass, James Clyman, Daniel T. Potts, and Milton Sublette.
 This was the first party of American trappers to cross the continental divide.

 Upon reaching the mouth of the Yellowstone River, the company divided into two independent brigades, with Weber serving in a leadership position.
 During the summer of 1824, Weber's brigade crossed South Pass and the Green River Valley and descended into the Bear River region in time for a fall hunt.
-As winter approached, the company journeyed to Bear Lake, then to the Bear River's northern bend and finally south into what is today Utah's Cache Valley.
+As winter approached, the company journeyed to Bear Lake, then to the Bear River's northern bend and finally south into the Cache Valley.
 The brigade spent the winter of 1824-25 on Cub Creek near present-day Cove, Utah.
 While in Cache Valley, the group discussed the possible course and ultimate outlet of the Bear River.
 According to his own account, the young Bridger was selected to settle the question by floating down the river.
-For many years Bridger was credited for the discovery of the Great Salt Lake.
-More recent evidence suggests, that Canadian-American Etienne Provost and his trapping party, working out of Taos in Mexican territory, visited the southern edge of the inland sea earlier in the same winter.
+For many years Bridger was credited with the discovery of the Great Salt Lake.
+More recent evidence suggests that Canadian-American Etienne Provost and his trapping party, working out of Taos in Mexican territory, visited the southern edge of the inland sea earlier in the same winter.